ddev/ddev/docs/users/performance.md

 NFS (Network File System) is a classic, mature Unix technique to mount a filesystem from one device to another.
 It's provided as an experimental technique for improving webserving performance.
 DDEV-Local supports this technique, but it **does requires a small amount of configuration on your host computer.**

+__Before starting with NFS mounting, please make sure your project runs successfully without NFS mounting (without `nfs_mount_enabled: true` in your project's `.ddev/config.yaml` file.)__

 To enable NFS mounting, use `nfs_mount_enabled: true` in your .ddev/config.yaml, or `ddev config --nfs-mount-enabled=true`.
 This won't work until you have done the one-time configuration for your system described below.

 Note that you can use the NFS setup described here (and the scripts provided) or you can set up NFS any way that works for you.
 For example, if you're already using NFS with vagrant on macOS,and you already have a number of exports, the default export here (/Users) won't work, because you'll have mount overlaps.
 Or on Windows, you may want to use an NFS server other than Winnfsd, for example the [Allegrao NFS Server](https://nfsforwindows.com).
 The setups provided below and the scripts provided below are just intended to get you started if you don't already use NFS.

 ### macOS NFS Setup

 __macOS Mojave (and later) warning:__ You'll need to give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
 If you're using iterm2, here are [full instructions for iterm2](https://gitlab.com/gnachman/iterm2/wikis/fulldiskaccess).
-The basic idea is that in the Mac preferences -> Security and Privacy -> Privacy you need to give "Full Aisk Access" permissions to your terminal app.
+The basic idea is that in the Mac preferences -> Security and Privacy -> Privacy you need to give "Full Disk Access" permissions to your terminal app.

 Download, inspect, and run the macos_ddev_nfs_setup.sh script  from [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh)).
 This stops running ddev projects, adds the /Users directory to the /etc/exports config file that nfsd uses, and enabled nfsd to run on your computer.
 This is one-time setup.
 Note that this shares the /Users directory via NFS to any client, so it's critical to consider security issues and verify that your firewall is enabled and configured.
 If your DDEV-Local projects are set up outside /Users, you'll need to edit /etc/exports for the correct values.